From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 Food items, which are most likely to cause bins to smell or attract vermin, are currently collected fortnightly as part of the refuse collection.

 From June 2026, we will collect food waste every week via the new dedicated service.
-This means food waste will spend half as long in your bin, helping to reduce smells and mess.
+This means that food waste will spend half as long in a bin, therefore helping to reduce smells and mess.

 Items placed in recycling bins should already be empty, clean and dry, so they shouldn't smell at all.